Communities

 Interesting challenge.
 The spec seems complete to me, but I can imagine it being easy to make an incorrect assumption because "Convert" could lead to some people assuming that $f(x)$ is expressing $x$ as a binary fraction.
 Would it be worth stating explicitly that this is in general impossible so people have an idea of what they are getting into before they start?

-trichoplax‭ wrote about 21 hours ago
+trichoplax‭ wrote 22 days ago

 (Alternatively maybe something other than "Convert" in the title, such as "Bijection from"?)

-trichoplax‭ wrote about 18 hours ago
+trichoplax‭ wrote 22 days ago

 The new title more than covers it.
 I like it.

-Olin Lathrop‭ wrote about 13 hours ago
+Olin Lathrop‭ wrote 22 days ago

 Not really.
 Now it's even more unclear to me than before.
 What does it mean for a function to be "from rational numbers", for example.
 It would help if you explained what you wanted in plain English.

-trichoplax‭ wrote about 12 hours ago
+trichoplax‭ wrote 22 days ago

 This is a very mathematical challenge.
 I wouldn't expect most people who write code to understand it, so its target audience will be people who enjoy both golfing code and mathematics.